 Can I bring my own kayak, canoe, or boat?

-Why are there activity restrictions on the lake?
+Why the restrictions on the lake?

 Are there fish in the lake?